pu2clr/SI4735/examples/SI47XX_10_MOBILE_PHONE/README.md

 Cordova provides an easy way to develop for iOS and Android.

-The video below will show you this example working.
+The video below shows you this example working.

 [Si4735 receiver prototype controlled by iPhone via Bluetooth](https://youtu.be/Yc9DHl7yQZ0)